JadenFurtado/security_writeups/README.md

 ### Am I open to pentesting for your company/corporation?

 Cyrrently I am working with R.U.D.R.A. secure( https://rudrasecure.com/ ), a cybersecurity startup, based in Mumbai.
 But yes, Sure.
 Let's trade emails!
-Contact me at furtadojaden@gmail.com  .
+Contact me over twitter at @furtado_jaden